Final report for MW17-005

 Through online learning circles familiarize island WSARE liaisons in the principles and practices of sustainable agriculture and expose them to local examples and applications.

-The the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm, also course 3: Agricultural Ecosystem Management are utilized as a starting point and links to island examples and publications were examined.
+The the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm, also course 2: Strategic Farm/Ranch Planning and Marketing were utilized as a starting point and links to island examples and publications were examined.
 In the process the participants were exposed/introduced to the breadth of topics discussed under the SARE program over the past 3 decades and acquired a familiarity with some of the available online learning and extension resources.
+We also conducted hands on grant writing sessions using past successful and unsuccessful local grant applications.
+During these sessions we stressed using their own agriculture professional and producer needs assessment to justify grants for their island.

 The participants have a better understanding of the SARE goals, objectives and past activities.
 This knowledge increases the groups effectiveness in identifying appropriate issues, partners and methods to tap in writing fundable WSARE grants.
-The participants will feel more confident in their own ability to submit a WSARE grant.
+The participants are more confident in their own ability to submit a WSARE grant.

-Each participant will learn ways to incorporate soil and water conservation practices and commercial crops into tradition island agroforestry systems and methods of entering local markets.
+Each participant will learn multiple ways to incorporate soil and water conservation practices and commercial crops into tradition island agroforestry subsistence systems and methods of entering local markets.

 Participants will establish demonstrations on some of the topics on return to their island.

-In the Guam training participants will go through hands on training implementing conversation practices and integrating cash crops within an agroforestry system.
-They will also undergo training in direct market alternative appropriate for their islands.
+In the Guam training participants received hands on training implementing conversation practices and integrating cash crops within an agroforestry system.
+They received training in direct market alternatives (roadside stands, farmers markets, and selling to restaurants) appropriate for their islands.

-Participants’ confidence in their ability to set up a demonstration of these practices in a forest garden will increase.
+Participants’ confidence in their ability to set up a demonstration of these practices in a forest garden increased, and the island demonstrations are a visible outcome.

-Participants’ knowledge on production of several cash crops and seed plant material sources will increase.
+Participants’ knowledge on production of several cash crops and seed plant material sources increased.
+This allowed several of them to articulate their plant materials needs to the WSARE PDP Coordinators and Administrative Council and staff.

-New teaching demonstrations will be implemented on each island.
+New teaching demonstrations were implemented on each island.
+This serves as a visible reminder of the WSARE visits.

-Longer term; increased planting of cash crops in tradition subsistence agroforestry plots and increased use of soil and water conservation practice by both subsistence and commercial producers.
+Longer term; increased planting of cash crops in tradition subsistence agroforestry plots and increased use of soil and water conservation practice by both subsistence and commercial producers should be observed in future years.

-1. Currently (July 2018) conducting online learning circles on needs assessment, hosting focus groups and writing WSARE grants.
+1. In July 2018 conduct online learning circles on needs assessment, hosting focus groups and writing WSARE grants.
+The liaisons then conduct needs assessment focus groups (ag. professionals and producers) on their islands.

-3. As a group go through the Professional Producer grant RFP section with respect to the local issues identified.
+3. As a group go through the Professional Producer grant RFP with a focus on the local issues identified.

 In two of the regular Tuesday morning liaison online learning circles participants went through Guam’s regular WSARE grant writing workshop prior to training on needs assessment and focus groups.

-In July and August 2018 a series of online meetings cover conducting focus groups.
+In July and August 2018 a series of online meetings covered conducting focus groups and coached the participants through their own process.

-Homework from this will be for each liaison to conduct a focus group among agricultural professionals and one among island producers.
-In each they will document the participants input on flip charts.
+Homework from this was for each liaison to conduct a focus group among agricultural professionals and one among island producers.
+In each they documented the participants input onto flip charts.

-These materials will be used in the Guam training’s regional planning and grant writing sessions.
+These materials were brought to Guam and used in the Guam training’s regional planning and grant writing sessions.

-The Guam WSARE team will work with the participants in drafting a grant proposal for each participant’s island.
+The Guam WSARE team worked with the participants in drafting a grant proposal for each participant’s island.

-Participants will have a broader knowledge of the issues impacting sustainability of agriculture on their islands.
+Participants have a broader knowledge of the issues impacting sustainability of agriculture on their islands both from the agriculture professional and farmer perspectives

-More WSARE grants will be submitted from these remote islands
+More WSARE grants were submitted from these remote islands.

 Educational & Outreach Activities